 What is IP66 waterproof level of LED fixtures?

-If you want to light your outdoor area, one solution that may cross your mind is the installation of light emitting diode (lighting) lamp.
+If you want to light your outdoor area, one solution that may cross your mind is the installation of a light emitting diode (lighting) lamp.
 However, outdoor environments are prone to conditions such as heavy downpour, dust, among others, which may interfere with or even damage your lighting fixture.
 Fortunately, LED fixture manufacturers are aware of such issues, and for that reason, they make the fixtures with varying waterproof ability.
 While shopping for such fixtures, you’ll come across different IP Codes, each signifying the degree of protection that an appliance has against harmful elements such as water.

 When considering installing a LED lighting device that has a strong waterproof ability, regular flood light is the real deal.
 Such lights normally have IP65 or IP66 ratings.
 However, the latter has a more robust waterproof capability, but it is paramount to know what “IP66” means.
 International Electrotechnical Commission (IEC) publishes IP codes, describing the amount of water that a mechanical casing or electrical enclosure can withstand, among other protective capabilities.